Tuukka-B/Device-DB-with-Laravel-and-React/README.md

 # Current Status of the Project
 This project is in active development by yours truly.
 I have acquired permissions to publish any file that I have made "in my own time" - i.e., without being paid.

+I will upload all the files here soon.